 ABE LINCOLN: THE BOY WHO LOVED BOOKS by Kay Winters, illustrated by Nancy Carpenter (Simon & Schuster, 2003).
 From birth to presidency, the life of honest Abe is relayed in a series of charming and affecting vignettes.
-Carpenter's folksy illustrations perfectly capture the era and Abe's personality.
-CYALR HIGHEST RECOMMENDATION for text and art.
+Carpenter’s folksy illustrations perfectly capture the era and Abe’s personality.
 Ages 5-up.

 ALTOONA BABOONA by Janie Bynum (Harcourt, 1999).
 This book is more fun than a barrel-a baboon-as.
 The rhyme flows as Altoona takes her balloon-a to the skies.
 You’ll be humming this story long after you’ve put it down and picked it up again.
 Don’t miss the sequel, ALTOONA UP NORTH.
 Ages 4-up.

 AN EGG IS QUIET by Dianna Hutts Aston, illustrated by Sylvia Long (Chronicle, 2006).
 Lyrical, informative language combine with magnificent illustrations to introduce children of all ages to the world of eggs.
 Perfect for lap reading and classroom discussions.
-A must-buy for school and public libraries.
-Arguably the best concept book in print.
 Ages 4-up.
-HIGHEST RECOMMENDATION.
 Read The Story Behind The Story from Dianna Hutts Aston and Sylvia Long.

 AT THE BEACH by Huy Voun Lee (Holt, 1994).
 Xiao Ming learns to write Chinese (Mandarin) by writing in the sand and comparing the characters to various sights around her.
 An American Bookseller Pick of the Lists.
 Ages 4-up.